emilwidlund/framer-form/README.md

 - Underscore.js

 ### Contact
 For any questions, highfives or concerns, please contact <a href="https://twitter.com/emilwidlund" target="_blank">me on Twitter</a>.
-If you found a bug, feel free to add an Issue to this repository and I'll take a look when I have time.
+If you find a bug, feel free to add an Issue to this repository.